 There are up to three processes involved in a context switch:

 - Readying Process/Thread: this is the process/thread that ‘readied’ the new process – that satisfied whatever it was waiting on.
 This could be a thread that released a critical section, or set an event, or something else.
 This readying could represent keyboard input, completion of file I/O, receipt of a network packet, or many other possibilities.
 Sometimes there is no readying thread – this happens when a thread wasn’t waiting for anything except more CPU time.
 Sometimes the readying thread is a DPC, which means it comes from a random thread that was hijacked to run the DPC code – watch for it.
 The Readying Thread’s state doesn’t change during this context switch, and at the time of the context switch it can be in any one of the thread states.

-A context switch, as recorded by ETW, is the act of moving the New thread from Ready to Running, and moving the Old thread from running to some other state, on a particular CPU.
+In short, a context switch, as recorded by ETW, is the act of moving the New Thread from Ready to Running, and moving the Old Thread from running to some other state, on a particular CPU.

 Some documents suggest that Windows always ensures that the highest priority threads are running, but this is a half truth at best, and usually irrelevant.
 This priority guarantee is a half truth because current versions of Windows actually only guarantee that a particular CPU is running the highest priority thread in its per-CPU queue.
 It is quite possible for a high-priority thread to stay in the Ready state for a few quanta while a low-priority thread continues to run on another CPU.
 In addition, the priority guarantee is usually not relevant because threads are constantly having their priorities adjusted, so you can’t usefully know what priority a thread will have at the time (although you can see it in the ETW trace).

 See this presentation for more details on Windows thread scheduling.